-At Mount Regis Center, we offer an intensive, evidence based approach to ativan use disorder treatment.
+At Mount Regis Center, we offer an intensive, evidence-based approach to Ativan addiction treatment.
 We offer a variety of therapeutic interventions that help our clients build a strong foundation for long-term recovery.

 Ativan, also known as lorazepam is a highly-potent, immediate-acting and strong sedative that is often used to treat anxiety disorders and associated symptoms.
 Ativan can also be used to manage insomnia, acute seizures, and occasionally used for sedation of aggressive individuals.
 This benzodiazepine produces therapeutic effects via the interaction of the benzodiazepine binding cells located in the GABA receptors of the central nervous system.
 Although helpful for management of anxiety, this medication is not intended for long-term use as it’s both highly addictive and habit-forming.
 Since this medication is so addictive it should only be used by those who have a prescription and should be used directly as prescribed.